George C. Tremblay (PhD)Professor and Director of Research

 Clinical Psychology Internship, University of Mississippi and VAMC, Jackson, MS

 For three years prior to joining the Antioch New England faculty in 1999, Dr. Tremblay coordinated a federally funded clinical trial of an intervention for families at risk for child maltreatment (Lizette Peterson, Principal Investigator), at the University of Missouri-Columbia.
 In a former life, he operated a furniture restoration business in Vermont for over a decade.
-His interests in outdoor pursuits and building projects continue to occupy much of his time away from Antioch University New England.
+His interests in outdoor recreation, gardening, and building projects continue to occupy much of his time away from Antioch.